JamesWoolfenden/learn-terraform/docs/index.md

   tags          = var.common_tags
   key_name      = aws_key_pair.ssh.key_name
 }
 ```

+When Terraform is run it will check and create if not existing already.
+If different it will fix the drift in the object to look like the specifiation.

 The Terraform tool is written in Go-lang, and available for many platforms as a single executable binary, you can find the source is hosted on Github here:
 [Terraform](https://github.com/hashicorp/terraform), it is being actively developed and there are very regular updates to its core [changelog](https://github.com/hashicorp/terraform/blob/master/CHANGELOG.md)